GoogleChrome/web.dev/src/site/content/en/blog/async-clipboard/index.md

 addresses these issues, providing a well-defined permissions model that doesn't block the page.
 Safari recently announced  [support for it in version 13.1](https://webkit.org/blog/10855/).
 With that, major browsers have a basic level of support in place.
-As of this writing, Firefox only supports text and image support is limited to PNGs in some browsers.
+As of this writing, Firefox only supports text; and image support is limited to PNGs in some browsers.
 If you're interested in using the API,
 [consult a browser support table](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard#Browser_compatibility) before proceeding.

-This article explains how to write both text and images to and read them from the clipboard.
-This article does not cover [Feature Policy for the clipboard](https://www.chromestatus.com/features/5767075295395840) which landed in Chrome 85.
+This article explains how to write both text and images to, and read them from the clipboard.
+This article does not cover [Feature Policy for the clipboard](https://www.chromestatus.com/features/5767075295395840) which landed in Chrome&nbsp;85.

 {% Aside %}
 The Async Clipboard API is limited to handling text and images.
-Chrome 84 introduces an experimental feature that allows the clipboard to handle any arbitrary data type.
+Chrome&nbsp;84 introduces an experimental feature that allows the clipboard to handle any arbitrary data type.
 {% endAside %}